uoy-cs-eng2/mdbook-practicals/src/practicals/micronaut-kafka/04-stuck-checkins.md

 # Stuck check-ins

 In the previous exercise, the consumer maintained overall counts of various types of events.
-In this exercise, we will instead maintain an updated view of the current state of all the check-in desks, and provide these endpoints:
+In this exercise, we will instead maintain an updated view of the current state of every check-in desk, and provide these endpoints:

 * `GET /desks`: lists all the desks and their current state.